Jesus – The Prophet who didn’t die

 The Quran also states that Jesus would return to this world before the Day of Judgement.
 He would come as the follower of Prophet Muhammad because he had brought the last message of the One God, Allah.
 On his return, Jesus will also refute the Jewish claim that he was crucified and the Christian claim that he was God or son of God.
 Prophet Muhammad (peace by upon him) also asserted that Jesus then would die his natural death after his second coming (al-Albaani, p. #hadith 2182) and then, the Islamic perspective about Jesus would be believed by everyone.

-– End (This is a short summary of the e-book ‘Jesus – The Prophet Who didn’t Die).
+— End (This is a short excerpt from the book ‘Jesus – The Prophet Who didn’t Die).

 JazakAllah khair for providing all clarifications about Eesa alaihis salaam’s birth, life, message and ascent to heaven.
 Allah would not allow any of His prophets to suffer the torture or humiliation of crucifixion as believed by the Christians.
 Moreover, each individual is accountable for his / her own actions.
 No messenger of Allah was allowed to take upon himself the sins of his people or get them absolved by shedding his own blood – another major mistaken belief of the Christians.